• Skip to primary navigation

 Ripe bananas will bring the best flavor, plus they mash more easily.

-Shred the Carrots
+👩🏻🍳Shred the Carrots

-Like carrot cake, there's plenty of carrots in this muffin recipe.
-When you grate the carrots, be sure to use the side of your grater that creates finer-sized slices.
-On some box graters, it's the side that has the smaller holes.
-Generally, it's the side of the grater used to shred hard cheeses like parmesan.
+Like carrot cake, there are plenty of carrots in this muffin recipe.
+When you grate the carrots, be sure to use the side of your grater that creates finer slices.

 Shredded carrots and mashed bananas in a dish.

 I've made this recipe many times and used various types of oats, but I've found that using quick-cooking or instant oats creates a muffin with a softer texture.
-Regular oats are equally delicious but the oat pieces bake into the muffin with a slightly heavier texture.

 Dried cranberries and dry ingredients in a bowl with a whisk.